Cardinalidae: Habitat, distribution, and migration

-The cardinalids can be found from Canada to northern Argentina and Uruguay, with Central America having the largest concentration of species.
+Cardinalids are found from Canada to northern Argentina and Uruguay, with Central America having the highest species diversity.
 Species are found year-round in the Central United States and the Eastern United States down to the neotropics.
 Cardinalids found in the West Indies are non-breeding migrants, and those in the Western United States and Canada are breeding migrants.
 The western tanager (Piranga ludoviciana) is the northernmost species in the family; their breeding ranges occur in southern portions of the Northwest Territories.
 The northern cardinal (Cardinalis cardinalis) has been introduced in Hawaii and Bermuda.
 They occupy a variety of habitats, including forests, grasslands, and arid scrublands.
-Most North American cardinalid species migrate south for the winter, whether further south in the continent or extending into the neotropics, except the northern cardinal and pyrrhuloxia, which stay year-round.
+Most North American cardinalid species migrate south for the winter, whether further south in the continent or extending into the neotropics, except the northern cardinal and pyrrhuloxia (Cardinalis sinuatus), which stay year-round.
 The neotropical species are resident year-round in their range.

 Feeding ecology

 A scarlet tanager (Piranga olivacea) foraging in a flowering dogwood tree.

-Cardinals, the dickcissel, seedeaters, buntings, and grosbeaks have the thicker, seed-crushing bills that enable them to feed heavily on fruits and seeds outside of the breeding season (especially in the winter for northern species like the dickcissel mentioned above and northern cardinal).
-Once their breeding season begins, members of this group will supplement themselves with invertebrate prey, vital when raising their young and refueling the energetic costs of reproduction and other daily activities.
-The genera Chlorothraupis, Habia, Piranga, and Granatellus have slightly longer and less deep bills, whose diet mostly consists of insects, fruit, nectar and sap, less so on seeds.
+Cardinals, dickcissels, seedeaters, buntings, and grosbeaks have thicker, seed-crushing bills that enable them to feed heavily on fruits and seeds outside the breeding season (especially in winter for northern species such as the dickcissel mentioned above and the northern cardinal).
+Once their breeding season begins, members of this group will supplement their diet with invertebrate prey, which is vital for raising their young and offsetting the energetic costs of reproduction and other daily activities.
+The genera Chlorothraupis, Habia, Driophlox, Piranga, and Granatellus have slightly longer and less deep bills, whose diet mostly consists of insects, fruit, nectar and sap, less so on seeds.
 Cardinalids typically forage alone, low level, or on the ground, though some like Piranga and grosbeaks will forage high in the tree canopy.
 Many will come to bird feeders, especially during the winter.